Used and loved by millions

 Linguistic Context

-The phrase "in the final analysis" functions as a transitional phrase or conjunctive adverb.
-It signals the conclusion of a thought process, presenting the ultimate judgment after considering all aspects.
-Ludwig confirms this as correct and usable in written English.
+The phrase "in the final analysis" functions as a discourse marker, specifically a conclusive marker.
+It signals that the speaker or writer is about to present a summary judgment or conclusion after considering various factors.
+As Ludwig AI explains, this phrase is correct and usable in written English.

 Frequent in